max-scopp/pencel/apps/docs/src/content/docs/specification/02-component-metadata.md

 ---
 title: "Component Metadata"
-description: "Universal component IR structure, props, events, slots, and type system."
+description: "Universal component schema structure, props, events, slots, and type system."
 ---

-# Component Metadata

 ## 1. Overview

 Component metadata defines the root structure of a universal component.
 It captures the component's identity, API surface (props), content slots, internal structure, styling requirements, behaviour, and accessibility semantics.

-All component IRs MUST conform to the Component Metadata schema defined in this section.
+All components MUST conform to the Component Metadata schema defined in this section.

 **Cross-references:** This document is the root specification.
 Refer to:
 - [Type System](/pencel/specification/09-type-system) for `types` details and prop/event type definitions